MatthieuBlais/shopping-cart-prediction/README.md

 # shopping-cart-prediction
-Kaggle competiton: Predict the products that will be reordered by customers during their next order.
+Food and Beverage, Predict the products that will be reordered by a customer